Step 1: Identify Suitable Projects

 Step 2: Select a Site Supervisor

-A site supervisor can have a significant impact on the success of your internship or co-op program.
+A site supervisor can have a significant impact on the success of your internship program.
 The best supervisor is someone who has an interest in teaching and mentoring others, understands the organization and its operating procedures, and can develop quality work assignments for students.
 Good supervisors not only help students learn, they also help the company learn about the student's potential for full-time hire.

-Step 3: Post your internship or co-op
+Step 3: Post your internship

 - Fall Semester - Mid-April through early September